fermyon/advent-of-spin/2023/Challenge-2/README.md

     "kids": 18
 }
 ```
 - Also the header in the response should contain `Content-Type: application/json`

+> Note: The above data is an example, the data used when submitting will be different values, and length of arrays.
+But NOT huge! :-)

 ## Test